-On the other hand, Higher Logic Security Groups are created and managed on your Higher Logic site, and users are added and removed from these Security Groups either via Automation Rules or manually doing so from the Admin interface.
+- Higher Logic Security Groups are created and managed on your Higher Logic site.
+Users are added to and removed from these Security Groups either manually in the Admin interface or via Automation Rules.

 - Higher Logic Admin - Global administrators with universal access and editing rights, commonly referred to as "Super Admins."